1982–83 NFL playoffs: AFC: Miami Dolphins 34, San Diego Chargers 13

 A few minutes later, the Chargers finally caught a break when a short Miami punt and facemask penalty during the return gave them the ball at the Dolphins 28, where Fouts threw a touchdown pass to Charlie Joiner.
 But the team's miscues continued as Rolf Benirschke missed the extra point.
 Then on Miami's ensuing drive, Jimmy Cefalo's 53-yard reception led to von Schamann's 23-yard field goal.
-Still, the Chargers managed to cut the deficit to 27-13 before halftime with a 76-yard drive, 40 yards coming from Dolphins penalties.
+Still, the Chargers managed to cut the deficit to 27–13 before halftime with a 76-yard drive, 40 yards coming from Dolphins penalties.
 Chuck Muncie finished the drive with a 1-yard touchdown run with 22 seconds left in the second quarter.

-Miami lost turnovers of each of their first two drives of the second half; Bruce Laird's interception of a Woodley pass and a fumble by Tony Nathan that was recovered by Chargers linebacker Woodrow Lowe on the San Diego 7-yard line.
+Miami lost turnovers on each of their first two drives of the second half: Bruce Laird's interception of a Woodley pass and a fumble by Tony Nathan that was recovered by Chargers linebacker Woodrow Lowe on the San Diego 7-yard line.
 However, the Chargers could not convert either of them into points, and after moving the ball 47 yards to the Dolphins 36 following the Nathan fumble, Fouts was intercepted by Dolphins safety Glenn Blackwood.
 Miami converted this turnover into their final score, a 7-yard run by Woodley.
 Meanwhile, the next three Chargers drives all ended in interceptions; a second pick by Glenn Blackwood, the next by his older brother Lyle Blackwood, and the last by cornerback Don McNeal.

 This was the final postseason game in the Hall of Fame careers of Chargers stars Dan Fouts, Charlie Joiner, and Kellen Winslow.
 Joiner's touchdown was his only reception of the game, while Winslow had one for 18.
 Receiver Wes Chandler, who led the NFL in receiving yards during the season, finished this game with two receptions for 38 yards.
 Muncie rushed for 62 yards and a touchdown, while also catching six passes for 53.
 Franklin was the Dolphins top rusher with 96 yards and a touchdown.
 Nathan rushed for 83 yards and caught eight passes for 55.